dev-t-sec/BadIPFetch/README.txt

 -------------------------------------------------------------------

 ant
-call ./start.sh with username and password as parameters
+call ./start.sh with username password server as parameters